specklesystems/speckle-docs/dev/server-database-migration.md

 #### Upgrading Postgres

-1. If you installed Postgres using a manual setup, please log into the machine in which you installed it.
+1. If you installed Postgres using Docker Compose, please log into the machine in which you installed it.

 1. Using `git`, clone the Speckle Server repository.
 More details instructions are available in GitHub's documentation.